Summary

 appendWindowsPath = true

-The metadata option in automount allows Linux file permissions to work on Windows-mounted drives.
-The systemd = true setting enables systemd, which is needed for services like Docker.
-The appendWindowsPath = true lets you run Windows executables directly from WSL.
+The metadata option in automount permits Linux file permissions to function on Windows-mounted drives.
+The systemd = true setting enables systemd, which is required for services such as Docker.
+The appendWindowsPath = true setting permits Windows executables to be run directly from WSL.

 Install Node.js (Required for Claude Code)

 Claude Code requires Node.js 18 or later.
-The best way to install Node.js on Linux is through nvm (Node Version Manager), which lets you install and switch between multiple Node.js versions effortlessly.
+The recommended method of installing Node.js on Linux is through nvm (Node Version Manager), which permits the installation of multiple Node.js versions and rapid switching between them.

 Install nvm